 After making sure that all the ingredients are available, let’s scroll down to explore the step-by-step guidance, which is the easiest one to follow:

 - Step 1: Preparing the banana peppers

 Wash the banana peppers thoroughly underwater to make sure that they are completely clean.
 You have to take out the spoiled ones and then let them dry.
 Next, cut the stems and remove all of the seeds.
 Then, slice them into quarter rings.

 Boil the jars for about ten to fifteen minutes, do not forget that all the jars have to be completely submerged in hot water.
 Next, put all the sliced banana peppers into the sanitized jars.

 After putting the peppers into sanitized jars, you will move to the brining step.
 Boil the mixture of the above ingredients for two minutes and then remove the garlic.
 Then, you pour the brine over the banana peppers.

 - Step 4: Storing the canned banana peppers

-Add a quarter of crisper granules into each jar, let them cool, and then store them in the refrigerator.
+Add ¼ teaspoon of crisper granules into each jar, let them cool, and then store them in the refrigerator.
 They can be consumed for up to two years if you seal them carefully.

 If you want to make canned banana peppers without chopping them, try this amazing recipe!